iterorganization/IMAS-Python/docs/source/courses/basic/explore.rst

 Printing an IDS tree
 ''''''''''''''''''''

-Another useful utility function in imas-python is :py:meth:`imas.util.print_tree`.
+Another useful utility function in IMAS-Python is :py:meth:`imas.util.print_tree`.
 This will print a complete tree structure of all non-empty quantities in the provided node.
 As an argument you can give a complete IDS, or any structure in the IDS such as ``ids_properties``: